blurstudio/Simplex/README.md

 ## Easy Installation
 1. Download [this file](https://raw.githubusercontent.com/blurstudio/Simplex/master/simplex_maya_installer.py) to your computer.
 Make sure it's saved as a python file.
 2. Drag/drop the python file into a freshly opened instance of Maya (make sure all other mayas are closed).
 A command prompt window may open for a couple seconds.
 This is normal.
 3. If you have multiple Maya versions installed, repeat step 2 for those versions as well.
-This just ensures that numpy is installed for those versions.
+This just ensures that numpy and Qt.py are installed for those versions.
 4. Create a python shelf button with this script.
 ```python
 from simplexui import runSimplexUI